 When her mother died, Babli Roy was just two and half years old. […]Read Article

-The Girls Project aims to position girls to realize land rights as women, improving their long-term economic and social prospects and enabling them to reduce vulnerabilities – including child marriage, lack of education, and malnutrition – that they face in the immediate term as adolescents.
+The Girls Project aimed to position girls to realize land rights as women, improving their long-term economic and social prospects and enabling them to reduce vulnerabilities – including child marriage, lack of education, and malnutrition – that they face in the immediate term as adolescents.

 Poor, rural girls in West Bengal, India face a host of vulnerabilities that threaten their social and economic wellbeing.
 These include extreme poverty, malnutrition, gender-based violence, lack of education, trafficking, and child marriage.
 According to UNICEF: